bitsydoge/c-ice/README.md

 The engine will support BMP and PNG for texture.

-Made with Visual Studio Community 2017 a CMakeLists.txt is avaible for compiling on other os or compiler.
+Made with Visual Studio Community 2017 and Visual Studio Code on linux a CMakeLists.txt is avaible for compiling on other os or compiler.

 It use :
 -SDL2 (Main lib for the engine)
 -SDL2 mixer (for the sound)
 -SDL2 ttf (for the text)
+-chipmunk2d (for physics)
 -lodepng (for png decode)
 -tinyfiles (for directory listing)
--rlutil.h (for coloring console)
+-rlutil.h (for console color)